cysouw/diathesis/text/c10_participle.md

 ### Adjectives in light-verb constructions {#sec:participles-adjectives-light-verb-constructions}

-Because of the similarity between participles and adjectives, it is instructive to turn the tables and investigate light-verb constructions with lexical adjectives like *schmutzig* 'dirty' or *offen* 'open'.
+Because of the similarity between participles and adjectives, it is instructive to turn the tables and investigate light-verb constructions with predicatively used adjectives like *schmutzig* 'dirty' or *offen* 'open'.
 Most light verbs are used identically with adjective and participle constructions, but there are few interesting differences.

 The verbs *sein, werden, bleiben*, known as ~~Kopulaverben~~ in German grammar [e.g. @duden2009: 416], can be used both with participles and adjectives [@next].
-However, note that the meaning of the construction *werden* differs crucially between the two.
-With participles, the *werden* construction is of course a passive (see [@sec:participles-werden-passive]), while it is more of a future with adjectives [@next c], cf. the *werden+Infinitiv* in [@sec:infinitive-werden-modal].
+The *werden* construction with adjectives [@next c] might appear to be more a *werden+Infinitiv* future (see [@sec:infinitive-werden-modal]) than a *werden+Partizip* passive (see [@sec:participles-werden-passive]).
+However, this is not the case.
+For example, the nominative subject in [@next c] is not an agent.

 ::: ex
 a.
 Mein Fahrrad ist schmutzig.